homeassistant-apps/workflows/README.md

-# Home Assistant Apps (Add-on): GitHub Action Workflows
+# Unofficial Home Assistant Apps (Add-ons): GitHub Action Workflows

 [![License][license-shield]](LICENSE.md)
 [![GitHub Actions][github-actions-shield]][github-actions]
 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-GitHub Actions Workflows for the Unofficial Home Assistant Apps (Add-Ons)
+GitHub Action Workflows for the Unofficial Home Assistant Apps (Add-ons)

 ## About

-This repository contains GitHub Actions Workflows that are shared across the other Home Assistant Apps (Add-ons) repositories.
+This repository contains GitHub Action Workflows that are shared across the other Unofficial Home Assistant Apps (Add-ons) repositories.

-It allows us to maintain all our workflows in a single place and reuse them across the Unofficial Home Assistant Apps (Add-Ons) organization.
+It allows us to maintain all our workflows in a single place and reuse them across the Unofficial Home Assistant Apps (Add-ons) organization.

 While these workflows are public, they are subjected to change and not versioned in terms of releases.
 Using them from this repository directly for